olliw42/mLRS-docu/docs/E77_EASYSOLDER.md

   </tbody>
 </table>

-Note: EByte silently changed the hardware of the E77 module around the beginning of 2024.
+***Note***: EByte silently changed the hardware of the E77 module around the beginning of 2024.
 These newer modules use a (better) TCXO, whereas the older modules use a ceramic crystal oscillator.
 According to the datasheet, newer modules can be identified by serial number SN &#8805; 3202995.
 The new and old modules require different firmware.
 The old modules will need firmware with the label "-xtal" in the name.
 Also, some reports suggest that one needs to use NRST (reset) for flashing via SWD.

 ### As Tx Module ###